|

 timeless place to another, moving from timeless places we call the past to

 timeless places we call the future, somewhat like turning the pages of a book.
+We commonly refer to existence generally with two

 words, something and nothing.
 All objects are somethings.